Future Trends of Outsourcing: 6 Predictions for 2022

 Obviously, this promises significant growth prospects both for vendors and clients.
 Yet, it also brings much business complexity.
 In the future, big companies will partner with multiple narrowly specialized vendors.
 As the ISG data shows, in 2008, 42% of the Forbes G2000 largest global businesses outsourced IT to single companies.
 Today, this figure has declined to just 15%.
 34% of companies rate themselves as above average for maintaining multi-vendor environments.

-If you are considering IT outsourcing for your company and would like to meet a well-experienced team from Ukraine, feel welcome to contact us.
-We have deep expertise both in small and large-scale projects in web and mobile development, UI/UX, 3D, QA, and BPO.
+If you are considering implementing some of the future trends of outsourcing into your company and would like to meet a well-experienced team from Ukraine, feel welcome to contact us.
+We have deep expertise both in small and large-scale projects in the web and mobile development, UI/UX, 3D, and BPO.

 Liked the article?